gurman24/GU-Tic-Tac-Toe-06-28-18/README.md

-In this project, we will explore Tic-Tac-Toe as a simple AI and reiforcment learning program example.
+In this project, we will explore Tic-Tac-Toe as a simple AI and reiforcment learning algorithm example.